StarRocks/starrocks/docs/reference/System_variable.md

 * max_pushdown_conditions_per_column

 This variable is set to `-1` by default, indicating that the value configured in `be.conf` is used.
 If this variable is set to be greater than 0, queries in the current session will use this value and ignore the configured value in `be.conf`.

+* nested_mv_rewrite_max_level

+The maximum levels of nested materialized views that can be used for query rewrite.
+Type: INT.
+Range: [1, +∞).
+The value of `1` indicates that only materialized views created on base tables can be used for query rewrite.
+Default: `3`.

 * net_buffer_length